microsoft/live-share/docs/quickstart/share.md

 > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

-If the guest you invited as questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.
+If the guest you invited has questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.

 ### 7. [Optional] Approve the guest